healygi/PP4/README.md

         - GIVEN *That a user is logged in* WHEN *The heart icon is clicked* THEN *The user will have liked the post, the heart will turn red and the number will increase by one*

         - AS A *User* I WANT *the ability to unlike posts* SO THAT *I can unlike a post if I so wish*
-        - GIVEN *That a user is logged in and the heart icon is read* WHEN *The heart icon is clicked* THEN *The user will have unliked the post, the heart will turn white and the number will decrease by one*
+        - GIVEN *That a user is logged in and the heart icon is red* WHEN *The heart icon is clicked* THEN *The user will have unliked the post, the heart will turn white and the number will decrease by one*

         - AS A *User/Admin* I WANT *the ability to open posts in order to be able to read/view them* SO THAT *I can engage with other users and inform myself*
         - GIVEN *That a user is on the site* WHEN *a blog post is clicked* THEN *The user will be taken to another page and be able to view/read the full blog post*